learn-js/learnjs-01-introduction/book.md

 It would be cool if there were a function that accepted a buffer or a string, replaced the characters we want to remove with whatever we want instead, and returned it as either a buffer or a string, depending on what the input was.

-That approach assumes that when we are working with buffers, we want the data stay a buffer.
+That approach assumes that when we are working with buffers, we want the data to stay a buffer.

 We haven't talked about buffers before in this book.
 You can learn more about them by [reading the node.js docs about buffers](http://nodejs.org/api/buffer.html).